Bristol Beaufighter: Introduction

-In late April 1941, the first two Beaufighter Mk.II aircraft, R2277 and R2278, were delivered to 600 and 604 Squadrons; the former squadron being the first to receive the type in quantity in the following month.
+In late April 1941, the first two Beaufighter Mk.II aircraft, R2277 and R2278, were delivered to 600 and 604 Squadrons; the former squadron was the first to receive the type in quantity in the following month.
 The Mk.II was also supplied to the Fleet Air Arm of the Royal Navy.
 A night-fighter Beaufighter Mk.VIF was supplied to squadrons in March 1942, equipped with AI Mark VIII radar.
-The Beaufighter showed its merits as a night fighter but went on to perform in other capacities.
+The Beaufighter showed its merits as a night fighter, and also performed in other capacities.
 As the faster de Havilland Mosquito took over as the main night fighter in mid-to-late 1942, the heavier Beaufighter made valuable contributions in other areas such as anti-shipping, ground attack and long-range interdiction, in every major theatre of operations.

 On 12 June 1942, a Beaufighter conducted a raid which Moyes said was "perhaps the most impudent of the war".
-T4800, a Beaufighter Mk.1C of No. 236 Squadron, flew from Thorney Island to occupied Paris at an extremely low altitude in daylight to drop a tricolore on the Arc de Triomphe and strafe the Gestapo headquarters in the Place de la Concorde.
+T4800, a Beaufighter Mk.1C of No. 236 Squadron, flew from Thorney Island to occupied Paris at an extremely low altitude in daylight to drop a French tricolor flag on the Arc de Triomphe and strafe the Gestapo headquarters in the Place de la Concorde.

 The Beaufighter soon commenced service overseas, where its ruggedness and reliability quickly made the aircraft popular with crews.
 However, it was heavy on the controls and not easy to fly, with landing being a particular challenge for inexperienced pilots.
 Due to wartime shortages, some Beaufighters entered operational service without feathering equipment for their propellers.
 As some models of the twin-engined Beaufighter could not stay aloft on one engine unless the dead propeller was feathered, this deficiency contributed to several operational losses and the deaths of aircrew.

 In the Mediterranean, the United States Army Air Forces (USAAF) 414th, 415th, 416th and 417th night fighter squadrons received a hundred Beaufighters in the summer of 1943, achieving their first victory in July 1943.
 Through the summer, the squadrons conducted daytime convoy escort and ground-attack operations but primarily flew as night fighters.
 Although the Northrop P-61 Black Widow fighter began to arrive in December 1944, USAAF Beaufighters continued to fly night operations in Italy and France until late in the war.
-By the autumn of 1943, the Mosquito was available in enough numbers to replace the Beaufighter as the primary night fighter of the RAF.
-By the end of the war, some 70 pilots serving with RAF units had become aces while flying Beaufighters.
-At least one captured Beaufighter was operated by the Luftwaffe – a photograph exists of the aircraft in flight, with German markings.
+By the autumn of 1943, the Mosquito was available in enough numbers to replace the Beaufighter as the primary RAF night fighter.
+By the end of the war some 70 pilots serving with RAF units had become aces while flying Beaufighters.
+At least one captured Beaufighter was operated by the Luftwaffe – there is a photograph of the aircraft in flight with German markings.